 At present, there are no tests available that are able to diagnose infection with rabies immediately after suspected exposure to the virus.
 When clinical symptoms begin to present, it becomes possible to diagnose rabies with various diagnostic techniques.

 Hydrophobia or aerophobia are signs that are usually specific to rabies and may indicate infection with the virus, but it is not currently possible to confirm rabies diagnosis with testing this early.

-- Tingling/Itchiness at infection site
+- Tingling/Itchiness at the infection site

 - Hyperactivity and excited behavior

-Direct fluorescent antibody (DFA) test, which detects antigens of the rabies virus in the brain tissue, was first developed in 1958 and has been widely used in both animals and humans since.
+The direct fluorescent antibody (DFA) test, which detects antigens of the rabies virus in the brain tissue, was first developed in 1958 and has been widely used in both animals and humans since.

-Direct rapid immunochemistry tests are also accepted to have adequate sensitivity and specificity.
+Direct rapid immunochemistry (IHC) tests are also accepted to have adequate sensitivity and specificity.
 This is a suitable alternative to DFA testing, particularly to improve surveillance of rabies in endemic areas.

 Intra-vitam techniques are also used to detect rabies in live individuals.
 It is particularly difficult to obtain an accurate diagnosis of rabies in animals, as the sensitivity to tests can vary significantly according to the stage of the infection, immune system and correct testing techniques.
 Samples taken from brain tissue, skin tissue, urine or saliva may be used to provide information about the presence of rabies.